 | yichin.wu [at] berkeley [dot] edu|| |

-I am a postdoctoral researcher at the TerraSwarm Research Center, working with Prof. Stéphane Lafortune at the University of Michigan and Prof. Sanjit Seshia at UC Berkeley.
-I spend most of my time in Berkeley and visit Michigan once every few months.
+Before joining Pure Storage, I was a postdoctoral researcher at the TerraSwarm Research Center, working with Prof. Stéphane Lafortune at the University of Michigan and Prof. Sanjit Seshia at UC Berkeley.
+My work focuses on the synthesis of obfuscators that provably guarantee privacy and utility.

 I earned my Ph.D. degree in August 2014 in EECS Systems Laboratory (EE:S) at the University of Michigan, where I was working in the Discrete Event Systems (DES) group supervised by Prof. Stéphane Lafortune.
 After my graduation, I joined the TerraSwarm Research Center.

 Specifically, center to my research is a privacy notion called "opacity" formulated with automata models.

 Opacity means the impossibility for an outside attacker to derive the true value of the secret in a given system.